Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Overview of methods addressing intrinsic Gilbert damping

 An important progress was made by Kambersky using the spin-orbit torque correlation function to calculate the damping parameter~\cite{Kambersky:1976gi}.
 This approach captures both conductivity- and resistivity-like behaviors, which were shown to originate from the intra- and interband transitions, respectively~\cite{Gilmore:2007ev}.
-The so-called torque correlation method was re-obtained using a different perturbative approach~\cite{Hankiewicz:2007iy}, spurring discussions about the validity of the obtained results, specially the divergence caused by the intraband transitions~\cite{Edwards:2016be}.
-A similar torque correlation method was later developed using a scattering theory approach~\cite{brattserkovbauer}, which involves the exchange torque operator instead of the spin-orbit torque one.
+Recently, this so-called torque correlation method was re-obtained using a different perturbative approach~\cite{Hankiewicz:2007iy}, spurring discussions about the validity of the obtained results, specially the divergence caused by the intraband transitions~\cite{Edwards:2016be}.
+A similar method also based on torque correlation functions was developed using a scattering theory approach~\cite{brattserkovbauer} involving the exchange torque operator instead of the spin-orbit torque one.
 Results obtained in this way also present diverging behavior in the clean limit of 3D structures~\cite{Mankovsky:2013ii}.
-A similar framework was used to explain the enhancement of the Gilbert damping due to the spin pumping in thin films\cite{Tserkovnyak:2002ju}.
+A similar scattering framework was used to explain the enhancement of the Gilbert damping due to the spin pumping in thin films\cite{Tserkovnyak:2002ju}.
 Yet another method relating the Gilbert damping to the spin-spin response was proposed and related to the existing spin-orbit torque correlation method~\cite{Garate:2009ic}.
 It also presented diverging intraband contributions when the parameter used to broaden the delta functions (which mimics the effect of disorder or temperature) was taken to zero~\cite{Garate:2009jx}.
+The vertex corrections proposed in Ref.~\onlinecite{Garate:2009jx} did not remove this divergence.
 More recently, Costa and Muniz~\cite{Costa:2015hp} showed that the damping parameters of layered structures remain finite in the zero broadening limit, when extracted directly from the linewidth of the dynamical magnetic susceptibility (within the random phase approximation).
-Several of these methods have been implemented for material-specific calculations~\cite{Kunes:2002ia,Gilmore:2007ev,Starikov:2010cz,Ebert:2011gx,Mankovsky:2013ii,Barati:2014gh,Thonig:2014kt}.
-Comparisons between some of these approaches are available~\cite{Sakuma:2015ex,Turek:2015bw}, including experimental validation of a few methods~\cite{Schoen:2016gc,Schoen:2017hj}, but a complete picture is still lacking.